Yes, some random thoughts on productivity

 - she knows she is not the best person to take care of this task but they understand the criteria about quality of the task

-- she knows or can guess who is the best person to take this task, she delegates to her and she leaves freedom to achieve under the quality criteria
+- she knows or can guess who is the best person to take this task, she delegates to him and she leaves freedom to achieve results, under quality criteria

 4. If I am doing something great I am going to work smart and hard.

 How many times did you hear this bullshit:

 “You don’t have to work hard, you have to work smart”.

 Fuck that.
 If I am pushing the innovation curve, if I am creating something new and unique, I have to work hard AND smart.

 That’s how to thibk when organizing the to do.
 And I prefer paper.

 Usually I organize a view of the week on Sunday.
 Then every night I use a 3x5cm paper sheet to write the 6 things I want to complete the following day.